egholla/Chatbot-User-Interface/README.md

 To use the API key with my code you simply need to copy and paste it on line 9 where it says apiKey = "APIKEYHERE"; and again on line 64 where it says "Authorization": "Bearer APIKEYHERE", after doing those things it should work.

+If you would just like to see what the chatbot looks like in action without going through the trouble of getting an API key check out the example output file

 Apologies if this is not the most straightforward, but hopefully things run smoothly, Thanks!